-For most people, getting creatively unblocked or unstuck isn’t actually relevant to their work or creative practice.
-Because they aren’t creatively blocked at all, they’re malnourished.
+Every creativity workshop these days seems to include the word “unblocked” somewhere in the title or description.
+For most of us, getting creatively unblocked or unstuck isn’t actually relevant to our work or creative practice.
+Because we aren’t creatively blocked at all, we’re malnourished.

-But I’ve faced the uncomfortable truth that most of us who seek out these creativity workshops, blogs, and books don’t need a creative enema.
-We need creative nourishment.
+Recently I’ve faced the uncomfortable truth that most of us who seek out these creativity workshops, blogs, and books don’t need a creative enema as much as we need creative nourishment.

 Don’t rely on the memory of past creative nutrition to keep you going.
 Though memory and nostalgia can be incredibly fertile territory if you’re really into that kind of thing.
 You can’t fake it though.
 Not everyone is inspired by 19th century French art, Art Deco architecture, or their grandparents’ letters from the war.

 Which brings me to an essential point of creative fuel: Don’t judge what creatively nourishes you.